Troubleshoot blocked .NET Framework installations and uninstallations

-Because the 4.x versions of the .NET Framework are in-place updates, you cannot install an earlier version of the .NET Framework 4.x on a system with that already has a later version installed.
-For example, on a system with Windows 10 Creators Update, you cannot install the .NET Framework 4.6.2, since the .NET Framework 4.7 is preinstalled with the operating system.
+Because the 4.x versions of the .NET Framework are in-place updates, you cannot install an earlier version of the .NET Framework 4.x on a system that already has a later version installed.
+For example, on a system with Windows 10 Fall Creators Update, you cannot install the .NET Framework 4.6.2, since the .NET Framework 4.7.1 is preinstalled with the operating system.

 You can determine which versions of the .NET Framework are installed on a system.
 See How to: Determine Which .NET Framework Versions Are Installed for more information.

 In this table, 4.5.x refers to the .NET Framework 4.5 and its point releases, 4.5.1, and 4.5.2, 4.6.x refers to the .NET Framework 4.6 and its point releases, 4.6.1 and 4.6.2, and 4.7.x refers to the .NET Framework 4.7 and its point release, 4.7.1.